 So, they’ve been putting all their efforts into trucks and SUVs and not focusing on minivans.

 In my opinion, the main reason why GM hasn’t embraced the minivan market is that they’re just not that good at it.
 They’ve tried it in the past and it hasn’t worked out (anyone remember the Chevy Astro?).

 So, why bother trying again?
 It’s like that old saying, “If at first, you don’t succeed, give up and do something else.”

 So, there you have it, folks.
 My expert opinion on why GM hasn’t embraced the minivan market.
-It’s not exciting, they’re focusing on other types of vehicles, and they’re just not that good at it.
+It’s not exciting, they’re focusing on other types of cars, and they’re just not that good at it.

 But, hey, at least they’re still in the game, right?
 Kind of.
 Sort of.
 Not really.

-The Future of GM and Minivans
+The Future of GM Cars and Minivans

 Now let’s talk about the future of GM and minivans.
 And, let me tell you, it’s a mystery.
 A complete and utter mystery.

 But, that’s not going to stop me from speculating.

 First of all, let’s talk about rumors.
 There are rumors that GM is working on a new minivan model.
 A minivan that will blow the competition out of the water.
 A minivan that will make minivan enthusiasts everywhere do a happy dance.